AbdallahZerfaoui/CPPs_classes_scripting/README.md

 3. Select `Create tasks.json file from template`.
 4. Select `Others`.
 This will create a `.vscode` folder with a `tasks.json` file if you don't have one already.
 5. Open the `.vscode/tasks.json` file.
-6. Replace the default content with the `tasks.json` code for the enhanced version.
-(You mentioned you have this code available).
+6. Replace the default content with the `tasks.json` code from my repo.
 7. Save the file.

 **What this `tasks.json` configuration does:**